swiftlang/swift-evolution/proposals/nnnn-outputspan.md

   @lifetime(self: copy self)
   public mutating func append(
     moving source: inout OutputSpan<Element>
   )

   /// Initialize this span's suffix by moving every element from the source.
+  ///
+  /// It is a precondition that the `OutputSpan`'s uninitialized suffix
+  /// can contain every element of the source.
+  @lifetime(self: copy self)
+  public mutating func append<let N: Int>(
+    consuming source: consuming InlineArray<N, Element>
+  )

+  /// Initialize this span's suffix by moving every element from the source.